Description

 Awards

-- Prizes are awarded per paper.
-The cheque is sent to the first author, and allocation of prize money is up to the co-authors.
+Prizes are awarded per paper.
+Cheques are sent to the first authors (unless otherwise specified), and allocation of prize money is up to the co-authors.